-(j) Investment in government business enterprise
+(i) Investment in government business enterprise

-Government business enterprises, owned or controlled by the University but not dependent on the University for their continuing operations, are included in the consolidated financial statements using the modified equity method.
-Under the modified equity method, the equity method of accounting is modified only to the extent that the business entity accounting principles are not adjusted to conform to those of the University.
-Thus, the University's investment in these entities is recorded at acquisition cost and is increased for the proportionate share of post acquisition earnings and decreased by post acquisition losses and distributions received.
-The University's wholly-owned entity accounted for by the modified equity basis is West Campus Development Corporation ("WCDC").
+Government business enterprises (GBE), owned or controlled by the University but not dependent on the University for their continuing operations, are included in the consolidated financial statements using the modified equity method.
+Under the modified equity method, the accounting policies of the GBE are not adjusted to conform to those of the University.
+Thus, the University's investment in the entity is recorded at acquisition cost and is increased for the proportionate share of post acquisition earnings and decreased by post acquisition losses and distributions received.
+The University's wholly-owned entity accounted for by the modified equity basis is University District Trust (previously named West Campus Development Trust).

-(k) Funds and reserves
+(j) Funds and reserves